Success on and off the field: Matt Black’s Story

 For professional CFL player Matt Black, success means, “living up to your own individual potential.”

-Matt’s playing career has been littered with success; as the current Toronto Argonaut has won 2 Grey Cup Championships with his hometown team.
+Black’s playing career has been littered with success; as the current Toronto Argonaut has won two Grey Cup Championships with his hometown team.

-The first real challenge for Matt came all the way back in grade 2.
-While most kids were learning to adapt to this new thing called school, Matt was trying to adapt to being diagnosed with dyslexia.
+The first real challenge for Black came all the way back in grade 2.
+While most kids were learning to adapt to this new thing called school, Black was trying to adapt to being diagnosed with dyslexia.

-Being diagnosed with dyslexia at such a young age was never going to be easy for Matt, as for the rest of his educational career he knew he was going to have to put in more work than anyone else to take the next step in his life, playing professional football.
+Being diagnosed with dyslexia at such a young age was never going to be easy for Black.
+For the rest of his educational career he knew he was going to have to put in more work than anyone else to take the next step in his life, playing professional football.

-“I knew I wanted to play football but I also knew I had to achieve certain grades to help me achieve my goal,” said Black.
+“I knew I wanted to play football but I also knew I had to achieve certain grades to help me achieve my goal,” Black said.

-Being under-sized, Canadian and dyslexic didn’t bode well for Matt but hard work, dedication and support helped him overcome his struggles.
+Being under-sized, Canadian and dyslexic didn’t bode well for Black, but hard work, dedication and support helped him overcome his struggles.

-“The catalyst for me has always been to give everything I have, my high-school coach said once that there’s always someone who’s going to be better, so I’ve used that to push myself,” said Black.
+“The catalyst for me has always been to give everything I have,” Black said.
+“My high-school coach said once that there’s always someone who’s going to be better, so I’ve used that to push myself.”

-Matt’s hard work took him to Saginaw Valley State where he spent four years playing as a starter, as well as earning himself a degree and getting selected by his hometown in the CFL.
+Black’s hard work took him to Saginaw Valley State where he spent four years playing as a starter, as well as earning a degree and getting selected by his hometown of Toronto to play in the CFL.

-In the nine years following his debut in the league, Matt has played in 120 games for the Argos, as well as winning a Grey Cup, starting a family and being front and centre in giving back to the community.
+In the nine years following his debut in the league, Black has played in 120 games for the Toronto Argonauts, as well as winning a Grey Cup, starting a family and being front and centre in giving back to the community.

 It’s no question that heading into the new season, his career has been a success.
-But just as things were looking up, Matt was hit with another challenge.
+But just as things were looking up, Black was hit with another challenge.

-After getting injured in August during training camp, Matt was released by the Argo’s.
-Born and raised in Toronto, the news was shocking for many around the league but not for Matt.
+After getting injured in August, 2017, during training camp, Black was released by the Argos.
+The news was shocking for many around the league, but not for Black.

-Matt was re-signed by Toronto after an injury to the defensive unit.
-From there, Matt would go on to start in 10 games during the regular season, playing arguably some of the best football in his career.
+Black was re-signed by Toronto after an injury to the defensive unit.
+From there, he would go on to start in 10 games during the regular season, playing arguably some of the best football in his career.

 “There a lot of people on this team who have gone through some really hard times, and I feel that this motivated us and brought us all closer together and it helped us throughout the season,” he said.

-The stage was now set for Matt and the Argos to put a cherry atop their season, in the Grey Cup final in Ottawa.
+The stage was now set for Black and the Argos to put a cherry atop their season, in the Grey Cup final in Ottawa.

-Going up against the Calgary Stampeders who were deemed the favourites, posting the best regular season record, Toronto were understandably rooted the underdogs.
+Going up against the Calgary Stampeders, deemed the favourites after posting the best regular season record, the Toronto Argos were understandably seen as the underdogs.

-With Calgary leading 24-16 late in the fourth, it looked as though the underdogs were out but then out of no-where, a moment of brilliance.
+With Calgary leading 24-16 late in the fourth, it looked as though the underdogs were out.
+But then, out of nowhere, came a moment of brilliance.